Churches are so much more than places of worship

 For the very first time, our House of Good report quantifies the economic and social value of all church buildings to the UK.
 Not just the bricks and mortar but the welfare and wellbeing they create in our communities.

-Our ground-breaking report demonstrates that the total economic and social value that church buildings generate in the UK is at least £12.4 billion per year which averages around £300,000 per church.
+In 2020, our ground-breaking report demonstrated that the total economic and social value that church buildings generate in the UK is at least £12.4 billion per year which averages around £300,000 per church.
 That is roughly equal to the total NHS spending on mental health in England in 2018.

 We believe that these findings are remarkable.
 They show that our churches are not just Houses of God.
 They are also Houses of Good – good that we risk losing if church buildings are not kept in good repair, and may never be able to replace.